Everest Base Camp Trek Introduction

-Join Outfitter Himalaya for the Everest base camp trek 16 days 2022/2023 departures and trek to the lap of the highest mountain in the world.
+Join Outfitter Himalaya for the Everest Base Camp Trek 14 days 2024/2025 departures and trek to the lap of the highest mountain in the world.
 Escape in the Himalayas and embark on one of the most adventurous trips of your life with our expert team.
 We offer the best Everest base camp trek cost with exceptional service.

-Everest base camp trek 16 days is one of the finest itineraries that include ample acclimatization days and two full free days in Kathmandu.
+Everest base camp trek 14 days is one of the finest itineraries that include ample acclimatization days.
 This Everest base camp trekking itinerary is for travelers who are looking for the best itinerary to trek to the lap of Mt.
 Everest, the highest mountain in the world.
-Everest base camp trekking explores the Himalayan trail, specifically the Khumbu region of Nepal.
+Everest base camp trek explores the Himalayan trail, specifically the Khumbu region of Nepal.
 The trail is adventurous and ascends along with dense forests, picturesque villages, and lush foothills.

-We have many Everest base camp trek packages, but among all, we highly suggest the Everest base camp trek for 16 days because of its gentle pace.
+We at Outfitter Himalaya highly suggest the Everest base camp trek for 14 days because of its gentle pace.
 The trek overall is moderate and gets difficult as you approach the high elevation.
 The facilities in the lodges get limited at the upper part of the trail, and thin air makes the walking more exhausting than it is.
 However, the panoramic views of the giant mountains and the welcoming locals will push us to move forward.

-Major attractions of Everest Base Camp Trek 16 Days
+Major attractions of Everest Base Camp Trek Trek

 The flight between Kathmandu and Lukla airport